clooney/yunexpress-tracking-api/australia-post-tracking-api-java.md

-Australia Post Tracking API - Java
+YunExpress Tracking API - Java
 ================================
-Use Java to track Australia Post shipments with Australia Post Tracking API.
+Use Java to track YunExpress shipments with YunExpress Tracking API.

 Features
 --------
-- Real-time Australia Post tracking.
+- Real-time YunExpress tracking.
-- Batch Australia Post tracking.
+- Batch YunExpress tracking.
-- Other features to manage your Australia Post tracking.
+- Other features to manage your YunExpress tracking.

 Installation
 ------------